-Prior to joining the Kings, Stevens served as the Head Coach of the Philadelphia Flyers (2006-09) and had a 120-109-34 record while leading the Flyers to the Eastern Conference Finals in 2008.
+Stevens, who served as the Interim Kings Head Coach for four games in December of 2011, served as the Head Coach of the Philadelphia Flyers (2006-09) prior to joining the Kings.
+With Philadelphia he had a 120-109-34 record while leading the Flyers to the Eastern Conference Finals in 2008.

 The native of Campbellton, New Brunswick, took over as the Flyers Head Coach on October 22, 2006, after beginning the 2006-07 campaign as the club’s Assistant Coach.
 The Flyers were 21-42-11 under Stevens in 2006-07, before having a great turn-around in 2007-08 (the Flyers had an NHL-best 39-point improvement from the year before).
 Following that season The Hockey News honored Stevens with their Coach of the Year Award.